-A special thank you to The National Domestic Violence Hotline for cultivating and providing their resources for our community at The Soda-Pop!
+A very special thank you to The National Domestic Violence Hotline for cultivating and providing their resources to our community!

 Arizona Coalition Against Domestic Violence